 Technologically all hard drives are just similar whether installed on desktops or laptops.
 They work as spinning magnetic platters that record and store data though they are two different types, HDD and SSD.

-Multiple types of connection interfaces vary between laptops and desktops in old times.
+Multiple types of connection interfaces vary between laptops and desktops in the old times.
 But today the Serial SATA type is dominating both markets with distinguishing factors like space, speed, and physical size.

 If you want to know can desktop hard drives to be used for laptops or not then the answer is NO, they cannot fit in the laptops.
-Make it simple, desktop HDD is 4 times larger (3.5 inches) than a laptop’s HDD which is 2.5 inches.
+To make it simple, a desktop HDD is 4 times larger (3.5 inches) than a laptop’s HDD which is 2.5 inches.
 There is no way to install the big hard drive on your laptop because of space.
 Though, you can use USB flash drives to move data or window installation.

 Do our laptop and desktop hard drives the same?